RTS2013/RTS/Decisions.md

-We have two games in mind.
+We have two games in mind so far.
 One can be neatly described as a Fallout RTS.
 The other is Dwarf Fortress done right.

 I'll be giving my own view of the following for each game:
 * Strategy